survivejs/react-book/manuscript/08_building_kanban.md

 npm i clean-webpack-plugin --save-dev
 ```

 to install the plugin.
-Change the build configuration as below to integrate it:
+Change the build configuration as follows to integrate it:

 **webpack.config.js**